asliddinxanov/Python/README.md

 Morphological image processing tries to remove the imperfections from the binary images because binary regions produced by simple thresholding can be distorted by noise.
 It also helps in smoothing the image using opening and closing operations.

 Morphological operations can be extended to grayscale images.
 It consists of non-linear operations related to the structure of features of an image.
 It depends on the related ordering of pixels but on their numerical values.
 This technique analyzes an image using a small template known as structuring element which is placed on different possible locations in the image and is compared with the corresponding neighbourhood pixels.
 A structuring element is a small matrix with 0 and 1 values.

+### 2. Gaussian Image Processing
+Gaussian blur which is also known as gaussian smoothing, is the result of blurring an image by a Gaussian function.

+It is used to reduce image noise and reduce details.
+The visual effect of this blurring technique is similar to looking at an image through the translucent screen.
+It is sometimes used in computer vision for image enhancement at different scales or as a data augmentation technique in deep learning.